-Dear Class Of 2020: Graduation Messages From Frontline Workers
+Dear Class Of 2020: Graduation Messages From Front-Line Workers

-Frontline workers are the mostly unsung heroes of the COVID-19 pandemic.
+Front-line workers are the mostly unsung heroes of the COVID-19 pandemic.

 Their jobs are critical and can't be done from home.
 They're nurses and orderlies, grocery store workers and letter carriers.
 They run warehouses, deliver packages and drive trucks, buses and trains.